TelemetryDeck/docs/tql/funnel.md

 order: 50
 ---

-A funnel query is an easy way of generating a funnel chart.
-It is compiled at runtime into a [groupBy](/docs/tql/groupBy/) query, but has a vastly simpler syntax.
+A funnel query is a way of generating a funnel chart.
+It's compiled at runtime into a [groupBy](/docs/tql/groupBy/) query, but has a vastly simpler syntax.

 ## Example